krooken/cudd/README.md

 CMake have been tested to generate build files for Visual Studio 15.
-For instance, run the following command from the CUDD root directory to generate build files for Visual Studio with a 64-bit target:
+For instance, run the following command from the CUDD root directory to generate build files for Visual Studio with a 64-bit target use one of the following commands:
 ```
 cmake -S . -B .\VS2017x64 -G "Visual Studio 15 2017 Win64"
+cmake -S . -B .\VS2019x64 -G "Visual Studio 16 2019" -A "x64"
 ```
 Then use Visual Studio to compile CUDD into a library (in .\VS2017x64\Release).